repcaktiw/repcaktiw/README.md

-# Hi, I’m repcaktiw 👋
+# Hi, I am repcaktiw 👋

 I'm just starting my coding journey.
-I'm from Poland.
-I live in Poznań and currently I'm treating coding as a hobby.
+I'm from Poland and I live in Poznań.
+I'm treating coding as a hobby right now, and I'm trying to learn as much as I can.
 I'm mostly interested in web development so I’m trying to get everything connected with this topic right now.
-Currently I’m working on my core skiils, so I'm mainy focused on vanilla JavaScript.
-In near future I'd like to jump into frontend frameworks.
+Currently I'm mainly focusing on vanilla JavaScript.
+That will give me good foundation for both frontend and backend development.
+While I'm polishing my skills right now, I'm also thinking about personal development.
+In near future I'd like to jump into frontend frameworks (React I suppose) but I'm also thinking about trying get into backend with node.js and express.

-### 🔭 I'am Currently Focusing on
+### 🔭 I am Currently Focusing on

 - Practicins JavaScript (my main focus)
 - Working with CSS Frameworks